-This course provides an introduction to concepts, issues and processes in nursing research.
-Emphasis is on the research role, critical analysis and evaluation of published research in nursing practice.
+This course provides an introduction to concepts, issues, and processes in nursing research.
+Emphasis is on the research role, critical analysis, and evaluation of published research in nursing practice.
 Emphasis based on evidence based practice and dissemination of research findings in practice.
-Prerequisites: Admission into the BSN Completion Program (RN-to-BSN), NUR 304, MTH 140
+Prerequisites: Admission into the BSN Completion Program (RN-BSN); ENG 102; NUR 304; NUR 324; NUR 374.